Polish złoty: Banknotes

 The banknotes range from 120 to 150 millimetres in length and from 60 to 75 millimetres in width.
 The length increases by 6mm and the width by 3mm with every higher denomination.
 The obverse features the left profile of a Polish monarch clothed in armour or royal regalia; the sovereigns are arranged chronologically based on the period of reign.
 The reverse illustrates important landmarks, early coinage or important objects from Poland's history.
 Architectural elements comprising portals, columns, windows or flower motifs are scattered throughout each banknote, both on the obverse and on the reverse.
-Predominant colours used include shades of brown, pink or purple, blue, green and gold.
+Predominant colours used include shades of brown, pink or purple, blue, green, and gold.
 Face value is given in numerals in the upper-left and upper-right corners on the obverse, and in the upper-right corner on the reverse.
 The written form of the nominal value is embedded vertically on the obverse and horizontally on the reverse.

-The notes are adorned by the shieldless coat of arms of the Republic of Poland, along with signatures of the President and General Treasurer of NBP – the National Bank of Poland.
+The notes are adorned by the eagle charge from the Polish coat of arms, along with signatures of the President and General Treasurer of NBP – the National Bank of Poland.

 Exchange rates

 List of coins/banknotes

-Diameter (Ø) shown in mm, mass in grams.
+Diameter (⌀) shown in mm, mass in grams.
 1 - Minted both in Budapest and Warsaw in numbers of 300,100,600 coins.